beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 unknown_ca
-: A valid certificate chain or partial chain was received, but the certificate was not accepted because the CA certificate could not be located or could not be matched with a known trust anchor.
+: A valid certificate chain or partial chain was received, but the certificate was not accepted because the CA certificate could not be located or matched with a known trust anchor.

 access_denied
-: A valid certificate or PSK was received, but when access control was applied, the sender decided not to proceed with negotiation.
+: A valid certificate or PSK was received but, when access control was applied, the sender decided not to proceed with negotiation.

 decode_error